Air waybill: Description

 The air waybill is the most important document issued by a carrier either directly or through its authorized agent.
 It is a non-negotiable transport document that covers the transport of cargo from airport to airport.
 An air waybill (AWB), also known as an air consignment note, is a type of bill of lading.
 By accepting a shipment, an IATA cargo agent is acting on behalf of the carrier whose air waybill is issued.

-Air waybills have eleven digit numbers which can be used to make bookings, check the status of delivery, and a current position of the shipment.
+Air waybills have eleven digit numbers, called AWB numbers, which can be used to make bookings, check the status of delivery, and a current position of the shipment.

 Air waybills are issued in eight sets of different colours.
 The first three copies are classified as originals.
 The first original, green in colour, is the issuing carrier's copy.
 The second, coloured pink, is the consignee's copy.
 The third, coloured blue, is the shipper's copy.
-A fourth brown copy acts as the Delivery Receipt or proof of delivery.
+A fourth yellow copy acts as the Delivery Receipt or proof of delivery.
 The other four copies are white.